 If the cannabis sample passes the needed tests, then the batch can be put on the market to be sold.
-If the cannabis sample is labelled as unsafe for use, the grower has the obligation to destroy the entire batch as it can’t be placed on the market.
+If the cannabis sample is labeled as unsafe for use, the grower has the obligation to destroy the entire batch as it can’t be placed on the market.
 This is done to ensure quality cannabis which is safe for consumption as required by the cannabis laws in Colorado.

 Cannabis Clubs in Colorado via Colorado Cannabis Tours

-As you can see, the cannabis laws in Colorado are non-restricting and allow for free marijuana consumption within the reasonable limits for adults over the age of 21.
+As you can see, the cannabis laws in Colorado are non-restricting and allow for free marijuana consumption within reasonable limits for adults over the age of 21.
 As for the medical users of cannabis, the law is made to meet their needs in terms of both available to buy and the right to grow marijuana at home.

 For more info, check this video out!